 Actually, it was more like one week I was watching, and the next week I understood intrinsically that I’m about 108 years old now, I’ve got maybe 23 seconds left to live, and I’ve got these kids to raise, this book to finish, this blog to write and this job that I apparently have to work to pay the freaking bills.
 I didn’t change or grow or evolve (which is an issue I’m sure I’ll deal with down the road), it’s just that my time with Brad & Courtney was done.

 What it comes down to is this.
-When I was 32, I was backstage with my bandmates at the Fillmore in San Francisco, having finished our opening slot for Hootie and The Blowfish.
+When I was 32, I was backstage with my bandmates at the Fillmore in San Francisco.
+We’d just finished our opening slot for Hootie and The Blowfish.
 Right in the middle of one of their songs, Darius Rucker (Hootie’s lead singer), came into our dressing room with a bottle of Wild Turkey and said, “why don’t we let those boys jam a little while and we’ll do in this bottle?”
 We drank, we laughed, things got blurry, it was awesome.

 I am terrified – just absolutely terrified – that twenty years from now I’ll say, “when I was 52, I watched The Bachelor.”